Fly or Train

 Switzerland – CHF (Swiss Franc)

 Ukraine – UAH (Hryvnia)

 Europe is made up of mainly westernized, well policed, first world countries, making it a pretty safe continent.
 However, it would be wise to do a little research pre-trip to find out which locations should be avoided.
-Pickpocketing is common in busy tourist destinations so make sure to bring a fanny pack or something you can keep your cash in.
+Pick-pocketing is common in busy tourist locations, so make sure to bring a fanny pack or something you can keep your cash in.
 If you are visiting a country where you may be fearful of your safety, make sure to plan every detail well ahead of time, travel in groups if you can and research the areas you’ll be traveling through for assurance.
 The generic European emergency number for police is (112).
 However, we recommend checking the national emergency numbers for each country as they do differ.

 Electricity in Europe

 Depending on the country that you are traveling to, you may need a different adapter than you think.
 The majority of mainland Europe take a two-round pin plug, Switzerland uses a three-round pin plug and Ireland/U.K use three rectangular pins.
 The voltage of a regular plugin the U.S runs at around 110 volts, whereas the voltage of a European plugs is usually double that at 220 volts.
 Just in case you run out of juice on the go, make sure to pack a battery pack/power bank, these can come in super handy when you’re in a jam.